aczietlow/Talamaca/README.md

 Create a config.json using the contents of config.default.json as a template.

-Read permissions are permissible with out an access token, however write permissions will require token access.
+Read permissions are permissible without an access token, however write permissions will require token access.
 To create a token perform the following steps:

 1. Create a Personal Access Token
 - Go to your GitHub account settings.